This post may contain affiliate links. Please read my disclosure policy.

 - 6 large egg yolks

-- 1 cup granulated sugar
+- 1 cup granulated sugar (222g)

-- 16 ounces mascarpone cheese, room temperature
+- 16 ounces mascarpone cheese room temperature

 - 1 teaspoon vanilla extract

-- 1 cup heavy whipping cream
+- 1 cup heavy whipping cream (8oz)

-- ½ cup Kahlua liqueur, optional
+- ยฝ cup Kahlua liqueur optional (4oz)

 For topping:

-- 1 cup heavy whipping cream
+- 1 cup heavy whipping cream (8oz)

 - 2 tablespoons powdered sugar

-- Cocoa for dusting
+- Cocoa powder for dusting

 Instructions

 - Dollop spoonfuls of the room-temperature mascarpone into the yolk mixture and stir with a rubber spatula to combine.
 Continue adding the mascarpone until all is incorporated.
 Add the vanilla and blend.
+If still slightly lumpy, lightly blend with an immersion blender for a second or two, but no more.

-- Spoon half the custard over the cookie layer.
+- Spoon half the custard over the bottom cookie layer.
 Repeat with another layer of lady fingers and the remaining custard.

 - Refrigerate at least 8-hours or overnight for best results.
+To serve, dust with sifted all-natural unsweetened cocoa powder.

 Recipe Notes

-Corinne says
+Corinne

 This recipe is TO DIE FOR!
 I didnt add any sugar to the whipped cream topping which balances the sweetness perfectly!

-Tricia Buice says
+Tricia Buice

 Thanks Corinne!
 I agree.
 What a delicious ending to any meal.
 Thanks for trying it and for taking the time to comment.

-Terry C. says
+Terry C.

 I am going crazy looking up so many recipes on Tiramisu!!
 Your recipe looks delish.
 I am wondering about a few things though.
 When you say prepare the pan are you saying to grease it.
-None of the other recipes I’ve checked out mention doing that.
+None of the other recipes Iโve checked out mention doing that.

 Then about the egg yolks.
-You’re recipe seems to have the most I’ve read.
+Youโre recipe seems to have the most Iโve read.
 Many use 3-4.
 Why 6 in yours?
 Maybe for double the recipe but for a 9×9 pan seems like a lot.

 After you cook the eggs to add the mascarpone cheese is the mixture still warm?
 Or is it completely cool to room temp?

 I do want to make your recipe.
-It’s beautiful!
+Itโs beautiful!
 I am just really confused with the differences in what I have read in my research.

 Thanks for taking the time to answer.

-Tricia Buice says
+Tricia Buice

 Hi Terry.
 Sorry if that was confusing.
 In this case, preparing the pan just means having one on hand.
 You don’t need to grease it.
 Our recipe seems to have a little more whipped mixture thus a few more eggs.
 More egg yolks also helps it set up better.
 It’s not at all runny and very rich tasting.
 The egg mixture is still warm when adding the mascarpone.
 The heat helps it blend better.
 Good luck.
 Hope you enjoy.

-Tara says
+Tara

 I give it one star.
 Either the directions are lacking or some thing is missing.
-The entire thing didn’t thicken and I followed to the T. I am not a new baker by any means so when I follow I FOLLOW directions.
+The entire thing didnโt thicken and I followed to the T. I am not a new baker by any means so when I follow I FOLLOW directions.
 Pick another recipe.
-This was supposed to be my bday cake and now we’ll…ruined.
+This was supposed to be my bday cake and now weโll…ruined.

-Tricia Buice says
+Tricia Buice

 Sorry you didn’t like the recipe Tara.
 I’ve double checked my recipe and everything seems to be in order.
 I’ve never had any complaints and this is a well tested recipe.
 Perhaps you forgot to remove the egg yolks from the double boiler before adding the mascarpone, didn’t cook it long enough to thicken or maybe you used whole eggs by accident.
 I’m also an experienced baker and sometimes make mistakes, too.
 I’m also sorry this was to be served at your birthday and didn’t turn out.
 If baking and cooking for special occasions, I never make a recipe for the first time.
 It’s too stressful trying to get everything together and mistakes can happen.
 Again, we’re sorry you had trouble with this dessert but know it’s a solid recipe.
 Hope you’ll try again one day.

-Taylor R says
+Taylor R

 How could this be frozen and then thawed?

-Tricia Buice says
+Tricia Buice

 Hi Taylor.
 I’ve never tried freezing Tiramisu but in theory it should hold up well.
 I would flash freeze individual slices if you only need a few, from time to time.
 Store the frozen pieces in an airtight container.
 Thaw in the refrigerator overnight.
 Let us know how this works for you!

-Melissa says
+Melissa

 There is no link to the recipe…Help!

-Tricia Buice says
+Tricia Buice

 Hi Melissa.
 The printable recipe card is just above the box where you leave comments.
 It’s the last thing in the post, and is shaded in beige.
 Enjoy this delicious recipe – it’s a fantastic dessert!

-Susan says
+Susan

 My tiramisu ever looked as beautiful as yours, Tricia!
 I love how you piped the topping before the cocoa dusting.
 So beautiful!
-I love coffee and that’s probably why the espresso and kahlua flavors have always attracted me to this dessert 🙂 Well done!
+I love coffee and that’s probably why the espresso and kahlua flavors have always attracted me to this dessert ๐ Well done!

-Tricia Buice says
+Tricia Buice

 I bet it does Susan!
 Thanks so much.

-Lori @ RecipeGirl says
+Lori @ RecipeGirl

 This is my husband’s favorite.
 Looks like you nailed it with the perfect recipe!

-Tricia Buice says
+Tricia Buice

 Thanks Lori!

-handmade by amalia says
+handmade by amalia

 Talk about showstopper.
 Gorgeous.